MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-tutorial.md

     The destination table must have the same schema as that output of the transformation function.
 You can create destination tables in the following ways:

     * Using the `.create table` command and manually specifying the schema as demonstrated with the creation of the **Device_Telemetry** table.
 However, this approach can be error-prone and time-consuming.
     * Using the `.set-or-append` command if you've already created a function to transform the data.
-This method creates a new table with the same schema as the output of the function using `take 0` to make sure only the schema and not data is returned by the function.
+This method creates a new table with the same schema as the output of the function, using `take 0` to make sure only the schema is returned by the function.
 For more information, see [.set-or-append command](/azure/data-explorer/kusto/management/set-or-append-command).

 1. Run the following command to create the update policies for the destination tables